 The Corse Halle Tavern, near Berlin, featured barmaids who served the patrons on roller skates.
 This was needed due to the large size of beer halls in Germany at this time.

 The first successful use of a skate with wheels in a line was recorded in 1849 by Louis Legrange, who built them to simulate ice skating in the French Opera, "Le Prophete".
+These skates had major problems because the skaters who used them could not maneuver or stop.

 English J. Gidman applied for a patent for roller skates equipped with ball bearings.
 He had to wait 30 years to see them in use on skates.